Indonesian National Police: Corruption

 In April 2009, angry that the Corruption Eradication Commission (KPK) had tapped his phone while investigating a corruption case, Indonesian Police chief detective Susno Duadji compared the KPK to a gecko (cicak) fighting a crocodile (buaya) meaning the police.
 Susno's comment, as it turned out, quickly backfired because the image of a cicak standing up to a buaya (similar to David and Goliath imagery) immediately had wide appeal in Indonesia.
 A noisy popular movement in support of the cicak quickly emerged.
 Students staged pro-cicak demonstrations, many newspapers ran cartoons with cicaks lining up against an ugly buaya, and numerous TV talk shows took up the cicak versus buaya topic with enthusiasm.
 As a result, references to cicaks fighting a buaya have become a well-known part of the political imagery of Indonesia.

 In June 2010, the Indonesian news magazine Tempo published a report on "fat bank accounts" held by senior police officers containing billions of rupiah.
 When the magazine went on sale in the evening groups of men said by witnesses to be police officers, went to newsstands with piles of cash to try to buy all the copies before they could be sold.

 When KPK investigators tried to search Polri headquarters in 2010 as part of an investigation into Djoko Susilo, then the head of Korlantas (police corps of traffic), they were detained, and only released following the intervention of the president, Susilo Bambang Yudhoyono.
 Following a trial, Djoko was jailed for 18 years.
 Two years later, the KPK began investigating another senior police officer, Budi Gunawan, who was subsequently nominated for the post of National Police Chief.
 The KPK then named Budi a suspect and his nomination was withdrawn.
 However, he was later sworn in as deputy police chief.
 The police subsequently took revenge by charging three KPK commissioners with criminal offenses.

 Violence and human rights abuses

 Amnesty International has accused Polri of "widespread" torture and other abuses of arrested individuals.
 According to the organization, "Police in Indonesia shoot, beat and even kill people without fear of prosecution, leaving their victims with little hope of justice".

-In 2014 the Human Rights Watch reported that a physical virginity test is routinely performed on female applicants to the police force.
+In 2014 Human Rights Watch reported that a physical virginity test is routinely performed on female applicants to the police force.